-For a modest increase in building costs, consider upgrading to double-paned or triple-paned windows for your home, and consider adding glass storm doors to your external entrances.
+Consider upgrading to double-paned or triple-paned windows for your home for a modest increase in building costs, and consider adding glass storm doors to your external entrances.
 This extra step will go a long way toward keeping drafts out and keeping things warm and toasty inside.
 Also, don't forget to use quality sealant and caulking around windows, and add weather stripping to the doors.

 CHOOSE A QUALITY FIREPLACE

 Everyone loves a cozy fireplace in winter, but when not installed or used properly, your fireplace can actually vent more warm air out of the house than into it.
 If you install a fireplace, make sure it's installed to proper standards, make sure the damper works properly, and have the flue clean and swept periodically for maximum safety.
 Better yet, to increase warmth and efficiency, consider installing a wood-burning stove as an alternative to a fireplace.